-The Diamond Shamrock Painesville Works Site ("Site") is an approximately 1,100 acre former chemical manufacturing facility located in a mixed industrial/residential area.
+The Diamond Shamrock Painesville Works Site is an approximately 1,100 acre former chemical manufacturing facility located in a mixed industrial/residential area.
 The Site is situated in the northern portion of Lake County, within the municipalities of the city of Painesville, Painesville Township and the Village of Fairport Harbor.
 East Street borders the Site to the west, Elm Street to the south and Lake Erie to the north.
-The Site borders the former Uniroyal Chemical Company and Cleveland Electric Illuminating Company property to the east.
-The Grand River and Fairport Nursery Road bisect the Site from east to west (Figure 1, Diamond Shamrock Location Map).
+The Site borders the former Uniroyal Chemical Company and Cleveland Electric Illuminating Company (CEI) property to the east.
+The Grand River and Fairport Nursery Road bisect the Site from east to west (see Figure 1, Diamond Shamrock Location Map).

-In order to facilitate the RI/FS and RD/RA processes, the Site has been divided into 24 OUs - 21 land-based and 3 ground water-based OUs.
-OU15, which is approximately 99 acres in size, is located in the north-central portion of the Site between the Grand River and Lake Erie (Figure 2, Operable Unit 15 Location Map) and consists of Parcels 1B1, 1B2 and 5B1.
+In order to facilitate the Remedial Investigation/ Feasibility Study (RI/FS) and Remedial Design/ Remedial Action (RD/RA) processes, the Site has been divided into 24 OUs - 21 land-based and 3 ground water-based OUs.
+OU3, which is approximately 25 acres in size, is located in the north-eastern corner of the Site, adjacent to Lake Erie (see Figure 2, Operable Unit 3 Location Map) and is also known as Parcel 3A1.